BinarCode/laravel-restify/UPGRADING.md

 ### Filtering

+- The major deprecation was the `AuthController` deletion, as it wasn't very intuitive and configurable.
+Intead we developed individual controllers for each auth action, you can release them using the `restify:auth` command.
+See more [on the official docs](https://restify.binarcode.com/auth/authentication#define-routes);
 - Matchable are now only read from query params, not post payloads.
 So make sure all matchable filters are in query params.
 - Actions are not logged if the model doesn't use HasActionLog trait.